grruiz/AppTranslate/README.md

 # AppTranslate
 ## Description

-AppTranslate is an example of an application using Retrofit 2
+AppTranslate is an example of an application using Retrofit 2 and the API used is https://detectlanguage.com/

 ## Requirements